JDipi/Google-Earth-Pano-Downloader/README.md

 #### 3. Simply wait for the download to finish and you're done!
  - *Check the console for status updates*
- - *The downloading and image processing takes a lot of memory, so if the page becomes temporarily unresponsive or hangs at all don't be scared!*
+ - *The downloading and image processing takes a lot of memory, so if the page becomes temporarily unresponsive or hangs, don't be scared!*
- - *This could take up to 2 minutes depending on your internet connection and the images resolution.*
+ - *Processing could take up to 2 minutes depending on your internet connection and the images resolution.*
+   - *Downloading a photosphere tends to take less time than a street view location because the stitching step is skipped.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>